 Granite Bay Dog Bite Lawyer

-The dogs involved in the above-described attack were owned by a Grover Beach police officer.
-It is important to identify the owner of the vicious dog because, under California Civil Code section 3342, the owner of a dog is held strictly liable for any harm caused by their dog.
-Strict liability effectively means that the victim does not need to prove that the dog owner was negligent or careless in some way.
-In most cases, if a dog attacks and bites someone, the owner is liable.
+It is essential to identify the vicious dog's owner because, under California Civil Code section 3342, the dog owner is held strictly liable for any harm caused by the dog.
+Strict liability effectively means the victim does not need to prove that the dog owner was negligent.
+The owner is usually liable if a dog attacks and bites someone.Notable Exceptions to the Strict Liability Statute

-Third, if you were bitten by a dog while you were at your place of work and the owner of the dog is your supervisor or manager, the statute would not apply.
-Instead, you would be able to pursue damages through a worker's compensation claim.
+- Third, if you were bitten by a dog while you were at your place of work and the owner of the dog is your supervisor or manager, the statute would not apply.
+Instead, you could pursue damages through a worker's compensation claim.

 If you or a family member were bitten by a dog, you could pursue financial restitution for harm and losses associated with the bite.
 For example, if you had to seek medical treatment for the wounds caused by the attack, those medical expenses could be recovered through a claim.
 You can also pursue reimbursement for lost wages if you must take time off work to heal.

 You can also pursue damages for your pain, suffering, and anguish.
 For more information, contact a Granite Bay Personal Injury Lawyer.

 Watch the following video for more on the types of damages claimed in a dog bite case.Dog Bite Attorneys in Granite Bay, CA

 If you or a family member has suffered severe injuries in a dog bite incident, please call our experienced Granite Bay dog bite lawyers at (916) 921-6400 or (800) 404-5400 for free, friendly, and compassionate advice.